Updated Summer 2020

 It’s not impossible to get a bit cynical about the flood of gimmicky gadgets, products or optional features which modern technology has enabled, not least when associated with ‘adventure’ + ‘motorcycling’.
-But I believe that for the
+But I believe that for the:

 • ease of fitting and

-• non-interferring redundancy
+• non-interfering redundancy

 For as long as I’ve been on the road, tyre makers and road safety tsars have harped on about the importance of maintaining correct tyre pressures.
 They’re right of course: doing so is a major contribution to road safety for the reasons illustrated vividly in the videos below.
 But modern bike tyres are so good that I’ve often inadvertently ridden on drastically under-inflated tyres for weeks and not even noticed.

 Add the fact that on some bikes the valves can be awkward to access with tyre gauges which themselves are hard to read or flakey.
 Plus it’s all grubby down there and your knees/back are no longer like Nureyev in his prime.
 Unless you’re a certain type of ATGATT swot, for day-to-day riding it’s all a bit of a faff to check tyre pressures as regularly as they advise.
 And yet your bike’s other vital signs: oil pressure, battery charge, temperature, lights and even which gear you’re in – are all conveniently lit up right there on the dash.

 The problem has always been how to read the pressure inside a tyre that’s spinning around at 1050rpm.
 Solution: inexpensive wireless technology.
 A TPMS is ingeniously composed of two replacement valve caps fitted with centrifugally activated pressure sensors.